User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 Retention Rate = (Active users at end of period ÷ Total users at start of period) × 100

-For example, if 1,000 users sign up in January and 250 of them are still active in February, your monthly retention rate is 25%.
+For example, if 1,000 users sign up in January and 250 are still active in February, your monthly retention rate is 25%.

 Most teams track cohort-based retention — grouping users by sign-up date and measuring how each cohort’s activity declines over time.
 This approach reveals whether recent product changes are improving or hurting retention compared to earlier cohorts.